 Young Investigators in Focus

-A workshop (‘W02 .
-Career Development for Scientific Millennials on Saturday) aims directly at young investigators attending the conference to show them how to present, how to network and how to enhance their career.
+A workshop (‘W03 .
+Career Development Workshop – How to Present – How to Network – How to enhance your career on Saturday) aims directly at young (and also more seasoned) investigators attending the conference to show them how to present, how to network and how to enhance their career.

 Various types of fellowships for young investigators from European and (new) Non-European countries.
 See here for all details.